CleepDevice/cleep-desktop/README.md

 ## Features
 ### SD card burning
-CleepDesktop embeds flashing SD card tool (etcher) and search automatically available latest Cleep release.
+CleepDesktop embeds flashing SD card tool (Balena-etcher) and search automatically available latest Cleep release.
 So user can install Cleep distribution in 3 clicks.
 There is also a way to pre configure wifi access in case of device uses wireless connection.
 Settings those fields will auto connect device to specified wifi network at startup.

 ### Auto update